persuaded9041/poke-solus-rgb/README.md

 <img src="screenshots/solusblue.bmp">
 </p>

 A near-vanilla "purist" romhack of Pokémon Red/Blue for Game Boy, with a focus on an enhanced **solo gameplay experience**.
-It is based on [pret][pret]'s [disassembly of Pokémon Red and Blue][pokered].
+It is based on the [pret][pret] group's [disassembly of Pokémon Red and Blue][pokered].

 For a detailed summary of all the changes in this romhack, check out the [feature log][featurelog].